 These clinical assignments will vary from semester to semester, and details will be provided at the time of the students' assignment.
 A student may be scheduled for a half or full days per week in these off-campus placements based on the preferences of the facility supervisors.
-Students will be asked to submit their top five choices to the Director of Clinical Education prior to the following semester.
+Students will be asked to submit their top five choices to the Director of Clinical Education prior to the upcoming semester.
 Every effort will be made to accommodate student preferences, though students will be extensively informed that a specific clinical placement cannot be guaranteed.
 If a top five choice cannot be secured, students will be consulted via a face-to-face meeting with the Director of Clinical Education on alternative placement choices, and a plan will be agreed upon.
 For example, Gundersen Health System in Lacrosse, WI may only permit 1 student per semester on an application basis, meaning that it may be a top choice for all graduate students in Viterbo's MSSLP program but impossible to accommodate all requests for that location.
 Alternative medial placements would then be discussed.
-Again, every effort will be made to accommodate every semester.
+Again, every effort will be made to accommodate preferences though based on number of sites and students, not every request can be accommodated every semester.
 Students should remain open-minded, flexible, and patient even if their top sites are unavailable.